TomNong/learningpal_api/readme.md

 ## For Usage of Handwritten math equation recognition API
 You can use provided images to test.
-Provided 15 random math equations under image_test folder
+Provided 15 random math equations under image_test folder.

 ### Dependency
 ```